 This course equips participants with fundamental financial and accounting concepts to make evidence-based strategic and managerial decisions.
 Participants learn to connect financial ratios and key performance measures to strategy, interpret financial statements of their own firms and gain insight into the relevance and limitations of key financial statements, in order to be more effective at interacting with accounting and financial groups, and be able to ask the right questions and use this data to create winning strategies.

-The first day provides an understanding of fundamental macroeconomic theories regarding national economic indicators, fiscal and monetary policy, and international trade.
-The second day is concerned with the core microeconomic insights about the efficiency of market exchange but also about market failures.
-While standard economic modelling assumes fully rational decision makers, the last day offers an overview of the most important findings from psychology and economics on predictable irrationalities in individual decision-making.
+We begin with an understanding of fundamental macroeconomic theories on national economic indicators, fiscal and monetary policy, and international trade.
+Next, participants study core microeconomic insights about the efficiency of market exchange and market failures.
+While standard economic modelling assumes fully rational decision makers, we examine important findings from psychology and economics on predictable irrationalities in individual decision-making.

 You have created a breakthrough new product that could disrupt your industry, but can you successfully bring it to market?
 After all, the world is full of innovation.
 The biggest challenge is differentiation.
 This course combines the fundamentals of consumer psychology, market analysis, traditional and unconventional marketing and public relations strategies, so participants can systematically and successfully launch innovative products and services.
 Using cases and real-life scenarios, we identify key success factors for a successful innovation introduction, understand how to build a successful brand strategy, create development, and launch plans for new innovations.